 Role of the Peer Group.
-The Committee compares our executive compensation program to a group of companies that are comparable in terms of size and industry ( the peer group ).
+The Committee compares our executive compensation program to a group of companies that are comparable in terms of size and industry (the peer group).
 The peer group serves two purposes:

-Market Reference: Provides a market frame of reference for evaluating our compensation arrangements (current or proposed), understanding compensation trends among comparable companies and reviewing other compensation and governance-related topics that may arise during the course of the year.
-To this end, we regularly evaluate industry-specific and general market compensation practices and trends to ensure that our program features and NEO pay opportunities remain appropriately competitive.
-When determining salaries, target bonus opportunities and annual long-term incentive grants for NEOs, the Committee considers the performance of the Company and the individual, the nature of an individual s role within the Company, experience in the officer s current role, as well as input from its independent compensation consultant, among other variables.
+Market Reference: Provides a market frame of reference for evaluating our compensation arrangements, understanding compensation trends among comparable companies, and providing a frame of reference for any governance topics that arose during the year.
+We regularly evaluate industry-specific and general market compensation practices and trends to ensure that our program features and NEO pay opportunities remain appropriately competitive.

-TSR Performance: Measures our relative TSR performance for purposes of determining a portion of the value of the performance- based awards under our long-term incentive plan.
+TSR Performance: Measures our relative TSR performance for purposes of determining a portion of the value of the performance-based awards under our long-term incentive plan.
 We must achieve an attractive TSR relative to our peer group to deliver a target-level award.
 Please see Long-Term Incentives for more information about performance-based awards.